 Don’t assume they’ll remember all the details of the work

-Fundamentally, it’s pretty important to make sure that your client knows who the invoice is coming from.
-This might sound self-explanatory, but if the client sees five invoices a week and they all look the same, they might all start to merge together in their mind.
-Make sure that your invoice has your business name, address and contact information clearly displayed, along with your client’s business name and address.
+Fundamentally, it’s pretty essential to make sure that your client knows who the invoice is coming from.
+This might sound self-explanatory, but if the client sees five invoices a week and they all look the same, they might all start to merge in their mind.
+Make sure that your invoice has your business name, address and contact information displayed, along with your client’s business name and address.

 You also can’t take it for granted that your client will automatically know what work they’re paying for just by seeing your name on the invoice.
 Play it safe and include as much information as possible about the work you’ve done, including any purchase order or project reference numbers, or even a general project name like ‘Mel’s Cupcakes website redesign’ on the invoice.
 It’s also a good idea to include the precise dates of the work (also known as the supply date) to head off any questions about exactly what you’re invoicing for.